groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/verify/xlsx.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Authenticate Signatures in XLSX Using C#"
+head_title: "XLSX signatures verification using C#"
 head_description: "Leverage the powerful GroupDocs.Signature for .NET to authenticate signatures embedded in XLSX files.
 Validate the legitimacy of signatures across PDFs, Word, Excel, Presentations, Images, and ZIP formats."

 ############################# Header ############################
-title: "Signature Authentication in XLSX Files Using GroupDocs.Signature"
+title: "XLSX signatures verification"
 description: "Efficiently verify all supported electronic signatures across multiple formats like PDF, Word, Excel, Presentations, Images, or ZIP files with the comprehensive features of GroupDocs.Signature for .NET."
 subtitle: "GroupDocs.Signature for .NET"